Artekit/Artekit_WaveTooEasy/README.md

 * `ERROR_PARAM`: there is an error with some or all of the parameters supplied.

 * `ERROR_RX_TIMEOUT`: *WaveTooEasy* is not responding to commands.

+## Bugs report

+You can report bugs here by creating a new issue or in the [Artekit forum](https://forum.artekit.eu/).

+## License

+Released under MIT license.

+Copyright (c) 2021 Artekit Labs.